canonical/ubuntu-desktop-provision/GIS.md

 ```

 ### Write your autoinstall configuration
-Create your clout-init configuration, making sure to leave the identity section out so that no user is created during
+Create your cloud-init configuration, making sure to leave the identity section out so that no user is created during
 installation:

 ```